Pregnancy calendar

 Is it worth keeping your own pregnancy calendar?

-When trying for a baby, it is also worth scrupulously writing down the date of each last menstruation in your calendar.
-As a result, the age of pregnancy and the estimated date of delivery will be less likely to be miscalculated.
-The precise date of the last menstruation also makes it possible to calculate the fertilization date with an accuracy of 1-2 days (which is not clinically significant in the case of natural fertilization, but is important when using the in vitro method).
-Moreover, such a gynecological pregnancy calendar, taking into account the date of the last menstruation, will help to more precisely determine the date of specialist prenatal examinations, including ultrasound of the 1st trimester, which must be performed within a strict time frame.
+When trying to conceive, it's also worth carefully noting the date of each last menstrual period in your calendar.
+This will reduce the likelihood of errors in calculating gestational age and estimated due date.
+A precise date of your last menstrual period also allows for calculating the date of conception to within 1-2 days (which is clinically insignificant in natural conception, but is important when using in vitro fertilization).
+Furthermore, such a gynecological pregnancy calendar, taking into account the date of your last menstrual period, will help you more precisely schedule specialized prenatal tests, including first-trimester ultrasounds, which must be performed within a strict timeframe.

 A pregnancy calendar in a traditional form, or maybe an application for the phone?